PGBI/terraform-aws-iam-role/README.md

 }

 /**
- * Creates an IAM role whose name will be "prod-myProject-ec2" if the terraform workspace is "prod".
+ * Create an IAM role whose name will be "prod-myProject-ec2" if the terraform workspace is "prod".
- * Allow the EC2 Service to assume that role.
+ * Grant that role the permission to describe any EC2 instances.
- * Attach to that Role an IAM policy allowing to describe any ec2 instances.
+ * Allow the EC2 Service and the IAM user john to assume that role.
  */
 module "role" {
   source  = "PGBI/iam-role/aws"